3 minute read

 7. The learner in need

-A student with a low ability and a low readiness to learn may have trouble expressing his or herself in learning environments.
-Educators should not be despondent in their approach to dealing with this student, however.
+A student with a low ability and a low readiness to learn may have trouble expressing themselves in learning environments.
+Educators should not be despondent in their approach to dealing with this student.
 While this learner’s ability may impede him or her from achieving the same grades as those in higher sets, there is no reason why they should not be encouraged to make the best of their abilities.

-Our next post in the differentiation series will look in more detail at ability, readiness to learn, and interest, and assess how each can impact the way a pupil learns.
-Find ways to engage your classroom environment with a free, no-obligation demo of our ActivPanel – either virtual, remote, or on-site.
+Find ways to engage your classroom with a free demo of our ActivPanel – either virtual, remote, or on-site.